| ADRENAL AUTOIMMUNITY |

 The assay depends on the use of detergent solubilised P-type VGCCs extracted from rabbit cerebellum and labelled with 125I-labelled w-conotoxin MVIIC.
 The 125I-labelled P-type VGCCs are then incubated with test sera and the resulting complexes immunoprecipitated with anti-human IgG.
 The higher the concentration of autoantibody, the greater the amount of radioactivity precipitated.
 Non-specific binding in the assay is determined using a preparation of VGCCs supplied in the kit which have been labelled with 125I-conotoxin in the presence of an excess of unlabelled conotoxin. |

-| THYROID AUTOIMMUNITY |
+TSH RECEPTOR AUTOIMMUNITY |

-a) TSH receptor autoantibodies (TRAb) - These autoantibodies are responsible for a common form of thyroid overactivity known as Graves' disease and in this condition the antibodies bind to the receptor for thyroid stimulating hormone (TSH) and mimic the effects of TSH in an uncontrolled way.
-Clinically, the measurement of TRAb is important to distinguish Graves' disease from other forms of thyroid dysfunction such as toxic nodular goitre and to monitor treatment of Graves' disease.
-TRAb measurement is also indicated for pregnant patients with a history of thyroid disease in order to assess the risk of the neonate developing thyroid disease. |
+TSH receptor autoantibodies (TRAb) - are responsible for a common form of thyroid overactivity known as Graves’ disease and in this condition the antibodies bind to the receptor for thyroid stimulating hormone (TSH) and mimic the effects of TSH causing hyperthyroidism.
+Clinically, the measurement of TRAb is important to distinguish Graves’ disease from other forms of thyroid dysfunction such as toxic nodular goitre and to monitor treatment of Graves’ disease.
+TRAb measurement is also indicated for pregnant patients with a history of thyroid disease in order to assess the risk of the neonate developing thyroid disease.

 TSH receptor autoantibodies in patients' sera are allowed to interact with TSH receptor coated onto plastic tubes.
 Bound TRAb are detected by their ability to inhibit the binding of 125I-labelled TSH to the receptor coated tubes and TRAb levels are read off a standard curve or expressed as an inhibition index. |